 of these four men!

 A new LYON-DNA mailing list has been created at RootsWeb for discussion of DNA testing with regard to the genealogy of surname LYON (and any of its spelling variations).
-You do not have to be a member of the Lyon(s) DNA project at FamilyTreeDNA or the Lyon Group at Ancestry-DNA to belong to the mailing list.
-Anyone interested in the topic is welcome to join:
+You do not have to be a member of the Lyon(s) Y-DNA Surname Project at FamilyTreeDNA to subscribe to the mailing list.
+Anyone interested in the topic is welcome:

 |Family Group Sheet of Henry LYON & Elizabeth BATEMAN|